 On my second day in Kyoto thick clouds hung in the air as I made my way to the north-west outskirts of the city to explore the districts of Arashiyama (嵐山) and Sagano.
-After a fifteen minute journey on the Sagano Line from Nijō Station (near the hostel I was staying at) I arrived and made my way through the quiet streets to my first destination…
+After a fifteen-minute journey on the Sagano Line from Nijō Station (near the hostel I was staying at) I arrived and made my way through the quiet streets to my first destination…

-Tenryu-ji (天龍寺) was founded in 1334 and was part of a network of state-sponsored Zen Buddhist temples know as the Five Mountains.
+Tenryu-ji (天龍寺) was founded in 1334 and was part of a network of state-sponsored Zen Buddhist temples known as the Five Mountains.
 The system was controlled and used by the country’s ruling class for its own administrative and political ends.
 The temple was destroyed and rebuilt many times by fire and war during its history so most of the buildings today are reconstructions from the Meiji period.

-Even on an overcast day it was a joy to wander through the immaculate garden which retains much of the original form as when it was designed by Musō Soseki in the fourteenth century.
-With the many shades of green providing a lush backdrop to this oasis of calm I was feeling very zen-like!
+Even on an overcast day, it was a joy to wander through the immaculate garden which retains much of the original form as when it was designed by Musō Soseki in the fourteenth century.
+With the many shades of green providing a lush backdrop to this oasis of calm, I was feeling very zen-like!